by Shayok Chakraborty

 Racial justice advocates and liberals need not be the only ones who care about this trend, however – conservatives and libertarians should care too, as this is clearly an issue of government overreach.

-What we see, then, is that the Supreme Court has been slowly broadening the powers of police at the expense of the rights of the accused, and that Utah v.
+What we see, then, is that the Supreme Court has been slowly broadening policing powers at the expense of the rights of the accused, and that Utah v.
 Strieff is merely the latest incarnation of that trend.
 Those who guide us down this path implicitly assume that the police can always be trusted, that the laws they enforce are always right, while our racial history shows that this is quite obviously not true.
-Racial justice advocates and liberals need not be the only ones who care about this trend, however – conservatives and libertarians should care too, as this is clearly an issue of government overreach.
+Racial justice advocates and liberals need not be the only ones who care about this trend, however – conservatives and libertarians should care too, as this is clearly an issue of government overreach in policing.
 With Supreme Court nominee Merrick Garland unlikely to be confirmed any time soon, it is imperative that the next president appoint a justice whose sympathies are with the powerless on this case, and others.
 If this remains unaccomplished, then at least on the issue of criminal justice, the Supreme Court will continue to be a force primarily for the carceral state, not for democracy.

 Shayok Chakraborty is a sophomore at Pomona College in Claremont, California.
 He is from Los Angeles, California and plans to major in Public Policy Analysis.
 He also writes for Claremont Radius.